ericksont11/kelsey_website/README.md

-Created as a site for Kels' resume, as well as recommendations to friends of things she has enjoyed recently, focus on visually showcasing technical expertise
+Created as a site for Kels' resume, as well as recommendations to friends of things she has enjoyed recently, focus on visually showcasing technical expertise.
+Also working on integrating C3